Robotics: What Are Robots? Robotics Definition & Uses.

 What Is Robotics?

-Robotics is the intersection of science, engineering and technology that produces machines, called robots, that substitute for (or replicate) human actions.
-Pop culture has always been fascinated with robots.
-R2-D2.
-Optimus Prime.
-WALL-E. These over-exaggerated, humanoid concepts of robots usually seem like a caricature of the real thing...or are they more forward thinking than we realize?
+Robotics is the intersection of science, engineering and technology that produces machines, called robots, that replicate or substitute for human actions.
+Pop culture has always been fascinated with robots — examples include R2-D2, the Terminator and WALL-E. These over-exaggerated, humanoid concepts of robots usually seem like a caricature of the real thing.
+But are they more forward thinking than we realize?
 Robots are gaining intellectual and mechanical capabilities that don’t put the possibility of a R2-D2-like machine out of reach in the future.